Disclosure Scotland

 Disclosure Scotland currently offers a range of products, starting with Basic Disclosures but continuing on to Standard and Enhanced checks (so called 'police act disclosures') and the PVG Scheme, operated under the Protection of Vulnerable Groups (Scotland) Act 2007.
 New legislation, passed in 2020, will significantly reform state disclosure in Scotland.

 Any person can apply for a Basic Disclosure in their own name: this is a document listing the person's unspent convictions under the terms of the Rehabilitation of Offenders Act 1974.

 Standard and Enhanced checks are retained at present but are now used relatively infrequently, mainly for legal and security industry checks as well as for necessarily one off checks such as those for new adoptive parents.
 These higher level checks do allow for spent convictions to be disclosed, but these (and those disclosed under the PVG Scheme) are subject to filtration by rules introduced in a 2015 Remedial Order (a convention compliance order using the urgent procedure) that ensured Scotland's disclosure regime complied with the European Convention on Human Rights.

 The Protection of Vulnerable Groups Scheme, or PVG Scheme is administered by Disclosure Scotland.
 This scheme provides higher level criminal record information to organisations working with children and vulnerable adults.
 A signature characteristic is the fact that those joining the PVG Scheme are subject to ongoing monitoring of their criminal record and, should new information arise, the state may consider that person for barring.
-This was a response to the circumstances underpinning the tragic murders committed in 2002 in Soham.